sharife/golden-thread/site/content/posts/weaving-the-golden-thread-at-reorient-2019-camp.md

 ![](https://ucarecdn.com/e8ee1d43-5ade-4c56-a9d6-287904a240e2/)

+**Top left, assistant stage manager Michelle Bank sits with director Michael French (_The Basement_; _An Echo of Laughter_) and research dramaturg Laura Espino.
+Left, the ReOrient Camp team discusses _Noor and Hadi Go to Hogwarts_ by Lameece Issaq. \[Photos by Michelle Mulholland] Right, actor Atosa Babaoff and director Torange Yeghiazarian discuss notes on Yussef El Guindi's _Brass Knuckles_. \[Photo courtesy of Persis Karim]**

 As part of a second-time partnership between Literary Managers and Dramaturgs of the Americas (LMDA) and Golden Thread, ReOrient Fest features dramaturgy at its center in a way I haven’t seen before in other festivals.
 Lead dramaturg Nakissa Etemad serves as casting director and oversees script development of the festival plays, while managing a team of research and publications dramaturgs (Emily DeDakis, Laura Espino, Michael Malek Najjar and myself).
 Each play’s team receives Notes & Context, one page front and back of painstakingly culled research on the specific subjects and countries featured in each play.
 Torange encourages the creative teams, wherever possible, to emphasize the specificity of cultural context and to gain a deeper understanding of the Middle East in the process. _The Book of Mima_’s team and director Rebecca Novick contemplate the wondrous “gingerbread” style of historic Yemeni architecture, while her team of _Noor and Hadi Go to Hogwarts_ reviews social media posts from children under bombardment in Syria.

 The Notes & Context sheets also feature essential insights from interviews conducted with each playwright by the dramaturgy team.
 The nature of short play festivals makes it challenging for far-flung writers to be in the room, so the dramaturg’s role as advocate for the playwright becomes particularly beneficial.
 Many of this year’s writers live outside the Bay Area: Naomi Wallace and Rendah Heywood (U.K.), Mustafa Kaymak (New York City), Lameece Issaq (L.A.), and Yussef El Guindi (Seattle).
 Betty Shamieh and Niku Sharei are Bay Area natives and join the Camp weekend.